Skip to content

 There is a Hardware Configuration and Model Size Reference Table at the bottom of this article.

-Understanding Large Language Model Parameters: What do 7B, 14B, and 32B Represent?
+Understanding Large Language Model Parameters: What Do 7B, 14B, and 32B Represent?

 • Core Requirement: Video RAM (VRAM)

-• Second Most Important: System Memory (RAM)
+• Second most important: System Memory (RAM)

 • Processor (CPU)